Part 3 of 6 of our Organizational Resilience Series

 Leaders across industries and companies of all sizes agree: resilient strategic planning systems have key features that enable companies to adapt when needed.
 Let’s take a look at two.

 There should be a defined structure and cadence to the strategic planning process.
 For example, HashiCorp’s Chief of Staff recommends an operating cadence that includes annual, quarterly, and weekly check-ins to create and track progress on OKRs and key performance indicators (KPIs).
-A structured process for reviewing OKRs ensures everyone involved can promptly pivot when needed, which is critical for adapting to change.
+A structured process ensures everyone involved can promptly pivot when needed, which is critical for adapting to change.

 🗓️ Try it!
 Follow this recommended structure and cadence for company planning: